-Nature and needs of culturally and linguistically diverse young children (birth to eight years).
+This course focuses on the nature and needs of culturally and linguistically diverse young children (birth to eight years).
 Pertinent legislation, foundations, assessment and curriculum methods will include collaboration with professionals and families.
 Trends and issues of advocacy will be studied within the context of the continuum of service delivery and developmentally appropriate practice.
-50 field work hours required (Birth-grade 2).
+50 hours of fieldwork experience are required (Birth - grade 2).